 HOW TO MAKE DELICIOUS TURKEY WINGS THAT ARE SLOW-COOKED

 Turkey wings are tasty food.
 This turkey recipe article discusses how to make delicious turkey wings in a slow cooker.
 This turkey is scrumptious home cooking.
 Slow-cooked turkey wings are a decadent food.
 So, how do you cook appetizing turkey wings in the slow cooker?
-With this slow cooker recipe for delicious turkey wings, of course!
+With this slow cooker recipe for how to make delicious turkey wings, of course!

-This particular slow cooker turkey wings recipe will show you how to make a relatively easy preparation for very delicious slow cooked turkey wings!
+This particular how to make slow cooker turkey wings recipe will show you how to make a relatively easy preparation for very delicious slow cooked turkey wings!

 - When we have turkey as one of the foods on Thanksgiving Day, my favorite part of the turkey is the wing, for some reason.

 - I like how the turkey wing locks in flavor.
 Turkey wings are a very appealing food.

 - During the rest of the year, I don't have much of an appetite for turkey—unless it's a good turkey wing.

 - Turkey wings are a huge, plentiful portion of food and just one turkey wing can easily be shared among a few people.